ibm-cloud-docs/secrets-manager/framework/ha-dr.md

 ## Your responsibilities for HA and DR
 {: #sm-feature-responsibilities}

-The following information can help you create and continuously practice your plan for HA and DR.

 The following checklist associated with each feature can help you create and practice your plan.